Hadoop vs Spark: All You Need to Know About Big Data Analytics

 5) GraphX

-GraphX is a user-friendly computation engine that allows the interactive construction, editing, and analysis of graph-structured data and is scalable.
+GraphX is a user-friendly, scalable computation engine that allows the interactive construction, editing, and analysis of graph-structured data.

 Useful link: Kubernetes Adoption: The Prime Drivers and Challenges